json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

     photo: /img/avatars/jviotti.webp
     link: https://www.jviotti.com
     byline: O'Reilly author, founder of Intelligence.AI and Sourcemeta
-excerpt: "A deep dive on lexical and dynamic scopes, essential for understanding more advanced topics like dynamic referencing"
+excerpt: 'A deep dive on lexical and dynamic scopes, essential for understanding more advanced topics like dynamic referencing'
 ---

 Most of the [keywords](https://json-schema.org/learn/glossary#keyword) defined